 |Mt||Pb %||Zn %||Ag g/t||Pb (kt)||Zn (kt)||Ag (koz)|

 Main haulage levels are at 80 metre intervals, with sub-levels every 7 metres.
 Ore drives are typically 3.5 metres by 3.5 metres.
-Ore is mined with predominantly Atlas Copco equipment, using a top down approach without backfill.
+Ore is mined using a top down approach without backfill.
 Ore is drilled using single boom jumbos, blasted and then excavated with underground loaders.

-Once blasted, 70% of the ore is then sent via ore passes to the 830m level where it is transported by rail wagons to the Golema Reka shaft for hoisting, and the remaining 30% is hauled to surface using Atlas Copco 20t trucks via the adit.
+Once blasted, 70% of the ore is then sent via ore passes to the 830m level where it is transported by rail wagons to the Golema Reka shaft for hoisting, and the remaining 30% is hauled to surface via the adit.

-Once at surface, ore is then crushed in two stages – initially with a Metso jaw crusher and then with a Metso secondary cone crusher.
+Once at surface, ore is then crushed in three stages.
 The milling circuit then involves two rod mills, followed by spiral classifiers and then two ball mills to ensure material is the appropriate size for liberation by flotation at approximately 74 microns.

 The processing plant then operates both lead and zinc flotation processes, producing separate concentrates that are filter pressed to produce products containing 5-9% moisture.
 Silver is also produced and this reports to the lead concentrate.
 The lead concentrate contains c.73% lead and the zinc concentrate contains c.49% zinc.
 The concentrates are stored in two separate bays before being loaded into haulage trucks for sale to smelters.